Plan With Your Advisor

 Transfer of Assets

-The private foundation may transfer all of its assets to the Eau Claire Community Foundation and then elect with the IRS to terminate both its private foundation status and legal existence.
-The private foundation could then create any type of fund at the Foundation, such as a field of interest fund, to continue grant-making in areas important to the private foundation, or a Donor Advised fund with family members or trustees as donor advisors.
+The private foundation may transfer all of its assets to the ECCF and then elect with the IRS to terminate both its private foundation status and legal existence.
+The private foundation could then create any type of fund at ECCF, such as a field of interest fund, to continue grant-making in areas important to the private foundation, or a Donor Advised fund with family members or trustees as donor advisors.
 The private foundation may transfer all of its assets to the foundation without electing to terminate.
 Through this method, the private foundation avoids excise taxes and the obligation to file a tax return, since it has no assets and no income.
 But the private foundation still exists as a legal entity in order to advise the community foundation on disbursements from the fund.

 Meeting Annual Distribution Requirements